UPDATED on Dec. 29, 2018. In this post, we’ll review Part A and Part B Medicare Enrollment Periods.

 - 6th or 7th month of your IEP, your benefits will begin the first day of the 3rd month following your month of enrollment

-Penalty for delay in Part B enrollment
+Late Enrollment penalty for delay in Part B enrollment

 - If you delay your enrollment in Part B, you may have to pay a late enrollment penalty of 10% of the current Part B premium amount for each 12-month period you delayed enrollment.